-Stretching exercises help relieve back and neck pain by increasing range of motion and promoting muscle relaxation.
+Stretching exercises can be done anytime, anywhere, and give you more energy for your daily routine.
+Also help relieve back and neck pain by increasing range of motion and promoting muscle relaxation.

 1. Neck side muscles Stretch